 If your dog barks at things he sees out the window or front door, block the view.
 Close the blinds or curtains on the windows.
 If he can see out windows near the front door, Aga suggests covering them with darkening film you can buy from an auto parts store or even temporarily taping up some bubble wrap to block the view.
 If possible, confine the dog in a part of the house that doesn't have windows or doors.

 If your dog barks at sounds, play music or leave on the TV to mask the noise.
-If he barks at passers-by or animals in the yard, don't leave her outside alone.
+If he barks at passers-by or animals in the yard, don't leave the dog outside alone.

 If your dog barks all day because he is bored, try leaving him with puzzles or games that take a while to figure out in order to get to the treat.
 If the dog's separation anxiety is intense, you may need to call on a trainer or behaviorist for more advice.